 The actual funding for street repair needs has averaged less than $4 million per year as shown on the following graph.

 As the underfunding of our streets continues, the cost to fix our street network continues to increase rapidly; growing from $100M in 2006 to $211M in 2016.

-In order to fix this, possibly solutions include changes at the state level to the gas and weight tax as well as adding an additional special millage.
+Act 51 primarily funds maintenance and a small amount of capital improvements.
+Historically, the City has had regular outside sources of funding for the street system for capital improvements.
+Because $25 million is needed and only $4.2 million is provided, there is a $20.8 million shortfall.
+In order to fix this, possible solutions include changes at the state level to the gas and weight tax as well as adding an additional special millage.

 (Well, that's the technical definition.
 In other words, a sign is something you put outside to tell people something, with or without the use of words!)

 Contact the City Clerk's Office at 517-483-4131 for further information on the requirements to become a "Licensed Sign Erector" in the City of Lansing or visit the Clerks Licensing Information page.